nestordemeure/breviarium/data/readable.md

    Suggestion: "write only the *first and last* syllables of each sentence to create an air of mystery or to pique curiosity"

 ### Overthrowing and Deposing Wicked Men

-Here are some passages that may require further work to improve readability and clarity for a contemporary, wide audience:

 1. "If someone is to be deposed from office" - Clarify what "deposed" means in this context.
 Suggestion: "If someone is to be removed from their position".